MUS2018 : Contemporary Musical Materials

 Assessment Rationale And Relationship

-The first portfolio is weighted to reflect the student's engagement with the content of the module up to that point and their task, which is grounded in real world context of a covering letter for a researcher, is appropriately worth c.1600 words.
-The second portfolio is worth c.2400 words which is larger due to the need for the student to reflect upon their learning during the whole module and to respond to the portfolio brief which asks them to write a research-driven piece linked to content of the first portfolio.
+The first task is weighted to reflect the student's engagement with the content of the module up to that point and their brief, which is grounded in real world context of a covering letter for a researcher, is appropriately worth c.1600 words.
+The second task is worth c.2400 words which is larger due to the need for the student to reflect upon their learning during the whole module and to respond to the portfolio brief which asks them to write a research-driven piece linked to content their learning on the module.